- Define family engagement.

 Family Engagement: What Is It?

-What are your feelings about working with families?
+What are your feelings about working with families as a whole?
 What do you enjoy about it?
-What seems difficult?
-While you may feel motivated to develop relationships with families and to support family engagement, it is common to feel more success in focusing on your teaching practices and your direct interactions with preschoolers.
-It may not seem simple to combine these practices.
+What seems difficult or challenging?
+While you may feel motivated to develop relationships with families and to support family engagement, it is common to feel more success and effectiveness in focusing on your teaching practices and your direct interactions with preschoolers.
+It may not seem simple or intuitive to combine these practices.

 Family engagement has different meanings for different people.
-In many cases, it relates to an ongoing partnership between you and families.
+In many cases, it relates to an ongoing partnership and collaboration between you and the families you serve.
 Early care and learning programs are committed to engaging and involving families in meaningful ways, and families are committed to actively supporting their child’s learning and development.
 The literature around family engagement highlights the following characteristics:

-To help make sure that families are committed to their child’s learning and engaged in the preschool program, families should be invited to participate at whatever level they feel most comfortable.
-Does participation mean monthly meetings or taking part in a parent advisory committee?
-(And are meeting minutes from the parent advisory committee shared with all parents?)
-Does participation mean donating cookies for a bake sale?
-Going on a field trip with the class?
+To help make sure that families are committed to their child’s learning and are engaged in the preschool program, families should be invited to participate at whatever level they feel most comfortable.
+Participation can vary based on the family's comfort and ability.
+It may mean they participate in monthly meetings or take part in a parent advisory committee.
+They may donate cookies for a bake sale.
+Or they may even spend their time volunteering as a chaperone on a field trip with the class.
 It is important for families to feel supported and recognized for the ways in which they are able and choose to participate and engage—from bringing their preschooler to the program each day to sharing their concerns or serving on committees.
 See the handouts attached in this section for additional ideas and considerations to support family engagement.

 Family engagement in early learning can benefit children, parents, families, teachers, and program quality in various ways.
-Can you remember what caring adults in your family, community or early care program did to help you grow and develop?
+Can you remember what caring adults in your family, community or early care program did to help you grow, learn and develop?

-Families are their children’s first teachers and they have a powerful effect on their young children’s development.
+Family members are their children’s first teachers and they have a powerful effect on their young children’s development.
 Family engagement during the first years of life can support a preschool child’s readiness for school and ongoing academic and lifelong success.
-Research shows that when children have involved parents, the results are very positive, especially over the long term (A New Wave of Evidence, 2002).
+Research shows that when children have involved parents, the results are very positive, especially over the long term (Henderson & Mapp, 2002).

-When families are involved in the preschool program, they may also feel more vested in what happens there and more competent in their role as parents.
-Through these interactions and relationships, families may learn additional strategies from you to promote development and learning at home.
-Such strategies include expanding children’s language, readings stories aloud, asking open-ended questions, encouraging children’s efforts, identifying feelings and emotions, or responding calmly to behavior that challenges.
+When families are involved in the preschool program, they may also feel more vested in what happens there and more confident in their role as parents.
+Through these interactions and relationships, families may learn additional strategies from you to promote and continue development and learning at home.
+Such strategies include expanding children’s language, readings stories aloud, asking open-ended questions, encouraging children’s efforts, identifying and expressing feelings and emotions, or responding calmly to challenging behaviors.

 Including Families in Preschool

-Children develop within family units, which are different for each child.
-Since a child’s entire family can influence his/her development, it is important to think about ways to acknowledge and include diverse family types in your program.
+Children develop within their family unit, which is different for each child.
+Since a child’s entire family can influence their development, it is important to think about ways to acknowledge and include diverse family types in your program.
 Throughout this series of lessons, we use the term family to refer to important people in children’s lives.
 These people can be parents, siblings, guardians, extended family members such as aunts or cousins, and other individuals who are involved in children’s lives.

 Helping Families Feel Welcome: Entering Preschool

-Families and preschool teachers ultimately have a common interest in children’s development.
+Families and preschool teachers have a common interest in each child’s development.
 It is crucial to establish and maintain collaborative relationships between home and school that will promote children’s learning and growth.
-Considering that for many families preschool is the first encounter with group care, the beginning of the year may seem scary and stressful.
-As preschool teachers, you can do the following to support families during this sensitive time:
+For many families preschool is the first encounter with group care, so the beginning of the year may seem scary and stressful.
+As preschool teachers, you can do the following to support families during this sensitive, transitional time: